The following information may help if you need to attend a QCAT proceeding such as a hearing, mediation or compulsory conference.

 Do I have to attend in person?

-You can apply to attend the hearing via phone by lodging an Application for attendance at hearing, compulsory conference or mediation by remote conferencing .
+OR you can complete and lodge an Application for attendance at hearing, compulsory conference or mediation by remote conferencing .

 Further information on attending by phone (known as remote conferencing) is provided in Practice Direction 7 - Proceeding by remote conferencing .